Royal Bank of Canada Raises Chesapeake Energy (NASDAQ:CHK) Price Target to $62.00

-Chesapeake Energy (NASDAQ:CHK) had its price objective raised by Royal Bank of Canada from $58.00 to $62.00 in a research note published on Thursday morning, The Fly reports.
-Royal Bank of Canada currently has an outperform rating on the stock.
+Chesapeake Energy (NASDAQ:CHK) had its price target raised by Royal Bank of Canada from $58.00 to $62.00 in a report published on Wednesday, Benzinga reports.
+They currently have an outperform rating on the stock.

-Other research analysts have also issued reports about the stock.
+A number of other analysts also recently issued reports on the stock.
 Wells Fargo & Company started coverage on shares of Chesapeake Energy in a report on Wednesday, February 17th.
-They issued an overweight rating and a $54.00 target price for the company.
-Seaport Global Securities reaffirmed a neutral rating on shares of Chesapeake Energy in a research note on Monday, April 5th.
-Finally, Wolfe Research began coverage on shares of Chesapeake Energy in a research note on Thursday, March 11th.
-They set an outperform rating for the company.
+They issued an overweight rating and a $54.00 price target on the stock.
+Wolfe Research started coverage on shares of Chesapeake Energy in a report on Thursday, March 11th.
+They issued an outperform rating on the stock.
+Finally, Seaport Global Securities restated a neutral rating on shares of Chesapeake Energy in a report on Monday, April 5th.

-The company also recently disclosed a Not Available dividend, which will be paid on Thursday, June 10th.
-Shareholders of record on Monday, May 24th will be paid a dividend of $1.375 per share.
-The ex-dividend date of this dividend is Friday, May 21st.
+The firm also recently announced a Not Available dividend, which will be paid on Thursday, June 10th.
+Stockholders of record on Monday, May 24th will be issued a $1.375 dividend.
+The ex-dividend date is Friday, May 21st.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-CarVal Investors LP purchased a new position in Chesapeake Energy during the first quarter worth $115,974,000.
-Hohimer Wealth Management LLC bought a new stake in shares of Chesapeake Energy during the first quarter worth $1,849,000.
-Deltec Asset Management LLC bought a new stake in shares of Chesapeake Energy during the first quarter worth $416,000.
-Calamos Advisors LLC bought a new stake in shares of Chesapeake Energy during the first quarter worth $735,000.
-Finally, Jupiter Asset Management Ltd. bought a new stake in shares of Chesapeake Energy during the first quarter worth $887,000.
+Several institutional investors have recently bought and sold shares of CHK.
+Diametric Capital LP bought a new position in Chesapeake Energy during the 1st quarter valued at about $405,000.
+Squarepoint Ops LLC bought a new position in Chesapeake Energy during the 1st quarter valued at about $517,000.
+Appaloosa LP bought a new position in Chesapeake Energy during the 1st quarter valued at about $161,788,000.
+Millennium Management LLC bought a new position in Chesapeake Energy during the 1st quarter valued at about $38,749,000.
+Finally, Point72 Asset Management L.P. bought a new position in Chesapeake Energy during the 1st quarter valued at about $5,099,000.
+Hedge funds and other institutional investors own 2.81% of the company’s stock.

 Chesapeake Energy Company Profile